CFT 3.2 Product_Service Requirements Specifications ( Use as Template)

-Installation: Describes the planned method for installation: done by the user independently, done by customer, company or an external contractor.
+Installation: Describes the planned installation method: done by the user independently, done by customer, company, or an external contractor.

 Branding: Describes the use of the approved organization or program identity, logos, brands, and legal disclaimers.

-I. Funding Sources for Development or Improvement of Products or Services - Describes an estimate of the fund's amounts and target sources for required funds (e.g., our own organization budget, our host institution, government, private contributors or other investors with a stake in our organization).
+I. Funding Sources for Development or Improvement of Products or Services - Describes an estimate of the fund's amounts and target sources for required funds (e.g., our own organization budget, host institution, government, private contributors, or other investors with a stake in our organization).

 Step 1: Review and approve Product and Service Requirements Specifications.

 Step 2: Design, produce, build, deliver and support new or improved products and services.
-The Operations Focus Team (OFT) has the lead role in the execution of design, production/build, delivery and support of the new or improved products and services as described in Policy 6.0 Operations Excellence.
+The Operations Focus Team (OFT) has the lead role in the execution of design, production/build, delivery, and support of the new or improved products and services described in Policy 6.0 Operations Excellence.

 Step 3: Update Products/Services Documentation.
-The Customer Focus Team (CFT) ensures that changes to products or services are used to update the Products/Services Offerings, Value and Positioning (Standard 3.1) as well as the Product or Service information displayed on the web.
+The Customer Focus Team (CFT) ensures that changes to products or services are used to update the Products/Services Offerings, Value and Positioning (Standard 3.1), and the Product or Service information displayed on the web.

 1.5 Outputs from Products/Services Customer Support Assessments